-Therefore, most banners will have a long lifespan, usually from 2 years to 7 years and maybe even longer.
+Therefore, most will have a long lifespan, usually from 2 years to 7 years and maybe even longer.
 It lasts from a few weeks to a couple of months on average.
-Calendered vinyl typically lasts 3 to 6 years, depending on factors such as installation, location, maintenance and care.
-Calendered vinyl is one of the customer's favorite PVC materials, used by companies around the world.
+Calendered typically lasts 3 to 6 years, depending on factors such as installation, location, maintenance and care.
+Calendered is one of the customer's favorite PVC materials, used by companies around the world.

-With a lifespan of more than 3 years, our vinyl banners are the perfect products for those who want to periodically change their designs every two years.
-For example, if you live in a windy area, NEVER hang your banner where it can break easily and cause problems.
+With a lifespan of more than 3 years, our are the perfect products for those who want to periodically change their designs every two years.
+For example, if you live in a windy area, NEVER hang your where it can break easily and cause problems.
 These signs are screen printed with UV inhibiting ink and stitched with double line lock stitching.
 The more UV inhibitors there are, the longer it can withstand direct sunlight and, consequently, the longer it lasts.

 Ideal for cities and towns, these banners will withstand inclement weather and the sun's UV rays for years to come.
 Therefore, you can place your in a cool place or choose a that is resistant to solar energy.
 Many are one-sided, as there may be budget constraints or the signs may be on a one-way street.
 The size of a and the design elements used to create it also affect the lifespan of the .